A Sustainable Emerging EcoVillage

 All homes are equipped with laundry rooms where the water is piped out into nearby orchards, flower, or ornamental beds – creating an oasis right outside the home of lush, green beauty!
 We use only bio-compatible soaps in our laundry to assure no damage is done to our precious plants and soil.
 Because we live in the desert it is of vital importance to conserve and reuse water.

 The average top loading washing machine uses up to 40 gallons of water per load!
 Front loaders use 15 -24 gallons.
 By harvesting and using the grey water from our washing machines to water our gardens we are saving up to 8,000 gallons of water per week.
-We also have many outdoors showers with grey water harvesting systems for grapes, fruit trees, and wetlands with subtropical plants.
+We also have many outdoor showers with greywater harvesting systems for grapes, fruit trees, and wetlands with subtropical plants.

 Our solar array consists of 84 Schott Poly 235 watt panels; each individual panel having the capacity to generate 235 watts.
 This overall system capacity is 19.74 kilowatts, which means this is the average current being generated at any given moment by the whole array.
 The current that is produced is DC (Direct Current), and has to be converted (by 3 installed inverters) into AC (Alternating Current), before we can use it.

 We save all of our paper waste (minus bathroom!).
 All paper and cardboard products are blended into a fiber pulp, which is mixed with varying levels of cement.
 We then pour the fiber pulp into block molds and dry them out.
 These blocks can be used for building various types of structures such as walls, benches, flower beds, etc.